-Owing to shorter expat stays and difficulties in learning Finnish, many expats choose to send their children to international schools.
+Owing to shorter expat stays and difficulties in learning Finnish, many expats choose to send their children to international schools in Helsinki.
 The biggest advantage of these schools is that they allow students to continue studying a curriculum with which they’re familiar, often in their home language.

-These can be difficult to get into and so parents must plan well in advance and contact the schools directly for a full list of entrance requirements.
+International schools can be difficult to get into, so parents should plan well in advance and contact the schools directly for a full list of entrance requirements.